microspectrometer/dev-kit-2020/doc/embedded-c-design.md

   built with BiColorLed-Hardware.h
 - it's a hardware library
 - so it gets built with the hardware header
-- but now tow translation units are built with the same hardware header
+- but now two translation units are built with the same hardware header
 - the hardware header defines values
 - the values are defined twice

+### use macros instead of variables? no
-- just change all hardware values to macros and these problems go away
+- I tried changing all hardware values in BiColorLed to macros and it was a mess
-- no, it's not obvious how to make registers in libraries macros
+- but it's not obvious how to make registers in libraries macros

-- I tried this on BiColorLed and it was a mess
+### a hardware definition is owned by one and only one unit
-- so back to the hardware header multiple define problem
+- I am back to the hardware header multiple define problem
     - I can only include the hardware header once
     - otherwise the linker ends up with two objects files that each claim to have the definitions for the registers and pins
-- I'm stuck with either:
+- takeaway:
+    - a single executable must never have more than one translation unit that needs the hardware definitions
+- right now I have two units that need it, but BiColorLed.o does not *really* need it, I was just copying how I built SpiSlave.o
+- vis-spi-out.o is the only object file that *really* needs the hardware definitions
-1. make function inline by putting it in lib .h,
-    - but then that hardware lib does not get built with the hardware-header, and vis-spi-out does (because vis-spi-out needs the hardware)
+- if I make the function inline by putting it in lib .h, I can make the variables extern in the lib .h and that hardware lib does not get built with the hardware-header
+- vis-spi-out.o is built with the hardware header
-2. put function in lib .c
+- but if I put the function body in lib .c
-    - then lib is built with included hardware-header and vis-spi-out is not built with this header
+- then the lib must be built with the hardware-header included, otherwise the object file will not have optimal code
+- and that means vis-spi-out.o *cannot* be built with the hardware-header (or I have a multiple definition error)

+### split a lib in two if it needs both inline and not inline
+- the two options for a hardware lib are:
+    - define lib with inline function bodies in the header and build the lib object file without including the hardware header (the translation unit that calls the inline functions is the unit that gets to include the hardware header), example: BiColorLed.o
+    - or define lib without inline functions bodies in the header and build the lib object file with the hardware header included, example: SpiSlave.o
-- So a lib does 1 or 2.
-Not both.
-If one lib does both, I need to split it into two libs.
+- if one lib has some functions that need to be inline and some functions that need to be *not* inline, then split it into two libs